Questions and answers about veganism

 Patrik Baboumian talks about his diet.

-Any documentary specifically about the health effects of the consumption of animal products?
+Is there a documentary specifically about the health effects of the consumption of animal products?

-Yes here is a newly produced documentary called “What The Health” with Kip Andersen who is also behind the documentary “Cowspiracy” and here is the description of the documentary.
+Yes, here is a newly produced documentary called “What The Health” with Kip Andersen who is also behind the documentary “Cowspiracy” and here is the description of the documentary.

 An intrepid filmmaker on a journey of discovery as he uncovers possibly the largest health secret of our time and the collusion between industry, government, pharmaceutical and health organizations keeping this information from us.
 What The Health’ explores the secret prevention and cure for cancer and all other so called ‘diseases’.
 Including the cure for diabetes, heart disease, obesity, arthritis, dementia.
 Nature’s healthiest diet kept secret by governments and corporations.